-Standing stock monitoring data provides accurate abundance estimates for mainstem Coho, Steelhead fry and age-1+ Steelhead along with a consistent index of age-2+ Steelhead abundance.
-While the precision of 2006-2015 standing stock estimates are likely too low to detect between-treatment differences for all species age classes, it does provide useful information for distinguishing at what life-stage abundance may become limited by adult escapement versus rearing habitat availability.
+Standing stock monitoring data based on snorkelling provides accurate abundance estimates for mainstem Coho, Steelhead fry and age-1+ Steelhead along with a consistent index of age-2+ Steelhead abundance.
+While the precision of 2006-2016 standing stock estimates are likely too low to detect between-treatment differences for all species age classes, it does provide useful information for distinguishing at what life-stage abundance may become limited by adult escapement versus rearing habitat availability.

-5.0 SMOLT PRODUCTION
+5.0 SMOLT AND FRY PRODUCTION